The four lectures summarized in this article focus on how to cultivate leadership and how to build a thriving culture.

 - Continuous interactive influence on all levels

-- Constantly seek and adapt the law of the situation and functional Unity
+- Constantly seek and adapt to the law of the situation and functional unity

 - Remove impediments

 - Power with and not over

 - Expect and create the dynamic and dialectic

 - Norms of respectful reciprocity

 “Go to the people.
 Live with them.
 Learn from them.
 Love them.
 Start